 Diploma in Hospitality Management (Level 7)

-New Zealand School of Education Limited
+New Zealand Skills and Education College

 Check out Fees Free to see whether you are eligible for a year of fees-free study or two years industry training.
 Contact your provider to confirm your study options meet the criteria.